 Upcoming Events

-We are very excited to announce that on July 18 we will have the pleasure of hosting theologian and author Grace Ji-Sun Kim at the Kirk.
+On July 18 we had the pleasure of hosting theologian and author Grace Ji-Sun Kim at the Kirk.

-Grace is in Australia to deliver the Cato Lecture at the UCA's National Assembly.
-After that she will undertake a handful of speaking engagements across the country, one of which will be at the Kirk.
+Grace was in Australia to deliver the Cato Lecture at the UCA's National Assembly.
+After that she undertook a handful of speaking engagements across the country, one of which was at the Kirk.

-The night will be a long-form interview, where I will talk with Grace about the Holy Spirit, the church, suffering, faith, and more.
-There will also be a chance for all of us to ask questions.
-Grace will also have copies of her latest book for sale.
+The night was a long-form interview, where Liam spoke with Grace about the Holy Spirit, the church, suffering, faith, and more.

 Grace is a minister in the Presbyterian Church (USA), Professor of Theology at Earlham School of Religion and a world-renowned theologian and scholar.
 She is the author of an incredible 22 books and a much sought-after speaker and preacher.

-To find out more about Grace and her work, and build excitement for the event (and encourage your friends) you can check out these two interviews that Liam conducted with Grace in 2021 and 2020.
+To find out more about Grace and her work, you can check out these two interviews that Liam conducted with Grace in 2021 and 2020.

-Grace is in Australia to deliver the Cato Lecture at the UCA's National Assembly.
-After that she will undertake a handful of speaking engagements across the country, one of which will be at the Kirk.
+Grace was in Australia to deliver the Cato Lecture at the UCA's National Assembly.
+After that she undertook a handful of speaking engagements across the country, one of which was at the Kirk.

-The night will be a long-form interview, where I will talk with Grace about the Holy Spirit, the church, suffering, faith, and more.
-There will also be a chance for all of us to ask questions.
-Grace will also have copies of her latest book for sale.
+The night was a long-form interview, where Liam spoke with Grace about the Holy Spirit, the church, suffering, faith, and more.

 Grace is a minister in the Presbyterian Church (USA), Professor of Theology at Earlham School of Religion and a world-renowned theologian and scholar.
 She is the author of an incredible 22 books and a much sought-after speaker and preacher.

-To find out more about Grace and her work, and build excitement for the event (and encourage your friends) you can check out these two interviews that Liam conducted with Grace in 2021 and 2020.
+To find out more about Grace and her work, you can check out these two interviews that Liam conducted with Grace in 2021 and 2020.

 THREE DAY MATE BYSTANDER TRAIN THE TRAINER